The Davenport Hotel (Spokane, Washington): Notable guests and residents

-Other notables include Babe Ruth, Charles Lindbergh, and Mahatma Gandhi.
+Other notables include Babe Ruth and Charles Lindbergh.
 Poet Vachel Lindsay lived in room #1129 from 1924 until 1929, and was often seen writing in front of the lobby fireplace.
+There is even a myth that Mahatma Gandhi stayed at the hotel, though in fact he never visited the US.

 In literature

 In literature, the Davenport Hotel is the setting for an interview of a suspect by private investigator, Sam Spade in the 1930 novel, The Maltese Falcon by Dashiell Hammett.
 Hammett was also a real life visitor of the hotel.